sf-wdi-19-20/staging-modules/w1_d4_1_functions_scope/README.md

   }
   ```

-#### Analogy
+#### Analogy: Dry Cleaner
   Your programs can "hand off" some of their work to functions the way you might hand off tasks to another person.
 When you take your laundry to a dry cleaner, the dry cleaner returns clean clothes to you a day or two later.
 You don't have to know how to use the dry cleaning machinery, or even exactly what it does (and maybe the dry cleaner wants to protect a secret step in the process!).
 Plus, many other customers can go to the same dry cleaner.
 It's so DRY!

-### Why use functions?
+## Why use functions?
-  * brainstorm the why

-  "Functions are the bread and butter of JavaScript programming.
+  > "Functions are the bread and butter of JavaScript programming.

-  The concept of wrapping a piece of program in a value has many uses.
+  > The concept of wrapping a piece of program in a value has many uses.

-  It is a tool to structure larger programs, to reduce repetition, to associate names with subprograms, and to isolate these subprograms from each other."
+  > It is a tool to structure larger programs, to reduce repetition, to associate names with subprograms, and to isolate these subprograms from each other."

-  -Marjin Haverbeke, *Eloquent Javascript*
+  > -Marjin Haverbeke, *Eloquent Javascript*

-  Functions give us some pretty cool benefits:
+#### Benefits of Using Functions
-  * _encapsulation_ - Keeping code for the same purpose in the same place makes finding it and updating it easier.
+  * **Encapsulation** - Keeping code for the same purpose in the same place makes finding it and updating it easier.

-  * _code reuse_ - "Don't Repeat Yourself" is a principle of coding - keep it DRY!
-Reusing code makes it easier to change how your program works (don't want to miss one of the 10 times you'e copied the same code block!).
+  * **Code Reuse** - "Don't Repeat Yourself" is a principle of coding - keep your programs **DRY**!
+Reusing code makes it easier to change how your program works, since you only have to make updates in one place.
+If you find yourself writing the same code two or more times, a good rule of thumb is to move it into a function!
-  * _recursion_ - When you call a function from within that same function, that's recursion!
-Recursion is a powerful algorithm design tool that closely mirrors some real-world situations.
-  * _closures_ - In JavaScript, a function "remembers" the scope where it was defined.
-This allows us to use the closure design pattern.
-  * _callbacks_ - In JavaScript, functions are objects that can be passed around like any other.
-This allows us to use the callback design pattern.

-  At the same time, function calls add _overhead_ that slightly decreases the efficiency of our programs, so we shouldn't put every little piece of logic in its own function.
-To start, if  you find yourself writing the same code 3 times in your program, consider putting that code in a function instead.

 ### Declaring a Function
   * explain declaring vs. expression (show in console)